15-Minute Vegetable Yakisoba

 Vegetable Variations

-You can make yakisoba with any vegetables, but some of my favorite variation ideas are here:
+You can make yakisoba with all kinds of vegetables.
+Here are some of my favorite variations:

 • Cabbage